aantunes123/AircraftDesign/README.md

-# Build and Installation Instructions for AeroITA
+# Build and Installation Instructions for AircraftDesign

 ### INTRODUCTION

-  AeroITa is a collaborative environment focused in aircraft design.
+  AircraftDesign is a collaborative environment focused in aircraft design.
 The environment consider different aeronautical disciplines and consists in an initiative from aeronautical engineers with ITA professors and students.

 ### LICENSE